nikandeveloper/4d-render/README.md

 The rotation is simply rotating along rotation planes:
 ![4D renderer pipeline](assets/diagram_rotating.png)

-The calculations related to 4D rotation and 4D to 3D projection are:
+The calculations related to 4D rotation and 4D to 3D projection are in the pdf:
 ![4D Calcualtions](assets/Calculations.pdf)

-Rotation can also be done using rotation matrices as explained here:
+Rotation can also be done using rotation matrices as explained here in the pdf:
 ![4D Matrix rotation](assets/Rotation_Matrix_4D.pdf)